 Enable scheduling features

-A node can have only one GPU scheduling mode (exclusive, shared, or topology-aware) enabled at a time.
-After you enable a mode, the extended resources reported by other scheduling modes are automatically set to 0.
+A node supports only one GPU scheduling mode (exclusive, shared, or topology-aware) at a time.
+Enabling a mode sets the extended resources reported by other modes to 0.

 Exclusive scheduling

-If a node has no GPU scheduling labels, exclusive scheduling is the default mode.
-In this mode, a single GPU card is the smallest allocation unit for Pods.
+Without GPU scheduling labels, exclusive scheduling is the default mode.
+A single GPU card is the smallest allocation unit for Pods.

-If you have enabled another GPU scheduling mode, deleting the label alone does not restore exclusive scheduling.
-You must manually change the label value to ack.node.gpu.schedule: default to do so.
+If you enabled another GPU scheduling mode, deleting the label alone does not restore exclusive scheduling.
+Set the label to ack.node.gpu.schedule: default to restore it.

 Shared scheduling

 Shared scheduling is available only for ACK managed cluster Pro.
-For more information, see Limitations.
+See Limitations.

 -